-- This data only pertains to full-time Essential employees. - Industry group average data provided by Bureau of Labor Statistics and American Gas Association.
-Rate equivalent to number of lost time and restricted duty injuries multiplied by 200,000 and divided by hours worked. - RVA rate equivalent to number of RVAs divided by miles driven and multiplied by 1.000.000 in controllable spend, over half of which was with suppliers from within the states where we operate and much of this was from local small-to-medium size businesses with which we have long-standing relationships.
+- 1 This data only pertains to full-time Essential employees. - 2 Industry group average data provided by Bureau of Labor Statistics and American Gas Association.
+Rate equivalent to number of lost time and restricted duty injuries multiplied by 200,000 and divided by hours worked. - 3 RVA rate equivalent to number of RVAs divided by miles driven and multiplied by 1,000,000.